 Cowbells ring.
 Alphorns sing.
 And your electric Swiss train barely makes a sound as it winds through the valley.
 Swiss train travel has an impressive reputation—and it should: When it comes to rail journeys, it truly makes the idealistic realistic.
 Still, there are things to know that will make your journey even more pleasant.
-Follow this quick guide (and check 5 Tips for the First-Time Swiss Train Traveler (Part I) too) so your trip across Switzerland is as beautiful as the passing landscapes.
+Follow this quick guide (and check 5 Tips for the First-Time Swiss Train Traveler (Part I) and Part III too) so your trip across Switzerland is as beautiful as the passing landscapes.

 1. Take off your shoes.